open-portfolio/AllocData/README.md

 | purchaseAssetID | string | true | true | The asset class of the position to acquire. |
 | amount | double | true | false | The amount in dollars to acquire. |

-### MSale
+### MRebalanceSale

-This is the ‘openalloc/sale’ schema.
+This is the ‘openalloc/rebalance/sale’ schema.

-Each row of the Sale table describes a liquidation of a position, such as for a rebalance.
+Each row of the RebalanceSale table describes a liquidation of a position to satisfy a rebalance.

 | Name | Type | IsRequired | IsKey | Descript |
 | ---- | ---- | ---------- | ----- | -------- |